-If it is not possible for the directors to secure adequate resources, the carrying value of the assets of the Group including intangible exploration assets and the investment of the Company in its subsidiaries are likely to be partially impaired.
+If it is not possible for the directors to secure adequate resources, the carrying value of the assets of the Group including intangible exploration assets and the investment of the Company in its subsidiaries are likely to be impaired.
 In addition, other costs and write downs may arise in the course of seeking to fund the liabilities of the Group.

 The Group and Company monitor their levels of working capital to ensure they can meet liabilities as they fall due.
-The following table shows the contractual maturities of the Group's financial assets and liabilities, all of which are measured at amortised cost.
+The following table shows the contractual maturities of the Group's financial assets and liabilities.